WITH ALL MY HEART

 I told him it is a rhetorical question; of course, I write from my heart; where else would I write from.

-But he was consonant and told me to look into my heart and see if this is where I write from.
+But he was consistent and told me to look into my heart and see if this is where I write from.

 And he got me thinking (not from my heart, but my mind, 'cause that's where you think from), and I thought about the saying "I love you with all my heart."